Home > Citizenship and Residency > Caribbean > Grenada > Caribbean Program Comparison > Grenada vs St Kitts Citizenship by Investment Comparison

 Both St Kitts and Grenada’s and Caribbean citizenship by investment programs are appealing.
 As two of the five Caribbean citizenship programs, they share many similarities, such as a quick application process, affordability, no-stay requirements, flexible application requirements, and a very attractive tax regime.

-Both programs require applicants to take a Caribbean citizenship interview, and both countries accept dual citizenship.
+Comparing the processes and rights of Grenada vs St Kitts citizenship, both programs require applicants to undergo a Caribbean citizenship interview, and both countries accept dual citizenship.
 However, the programs differ on several crucial points.

 Visa free countries